clockblocker/life-tracker/README.md

 - create the files for ALL the links in current file
 - add an explicit backlink to the current file in every created file

-### Trivializes the navigation from declined forms to the normal form
+### Trivialises the navigation from declined froms to the normal form

 ![Navigation Example](img/navigation.png)

 reise → ✈️ reisen\